mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 Do the following tests with an EventWorkspace (e.g. ``CNCS_7860_event.nxs``) and a Workspace2D (e.g. ``MAR11060.raw``) from the `TrainingCourseData <https://download.mantidproject.org/>`_.

-1. Load the workspace and open in sliceviewer
+1. Load the workspace and open in sliceviewer (right-click on the workspace in the ADS > Show Slice Viewer).
-2. Confirm that for MatrixWorkspaces the :ref`Peak overlay<mantid:sliceviewer_roi>` and :ref`Nonorthogonal view<mantid:sliceviewer_nonortho>` buttons should be disabled (greyed out).
+2. Confirm that for MatrixWorkspaces the :ref:`Peak overlay<mantid:sliceviewer_roi>` and :ref:`Nonorthogonal view<mantid:sliceviewer_nonortho>` buttons should be disabled (greyed out).
 3. Check the other toolbar buttons.

     a.
 Pan and Zoom (use mouse scroll and magnifying glass tool) and Home